-- 1. Click on to open the Transition Room or press the F8 key on your keyboard. - Select a transition effect and then drag it to the beginning (prefix transition) or ending (postfix transition) of a clip on a video track. - To change the duration of the transition, click and drag its start/end within the clip.
+- 1. Click on La to open the Transition Room. - 2.
+Select a transition effect and then drag it to the beginning (prefix transition) or ending (postfix transition) of a clip on a video track. - 3.
+To change the duration of the transition, click and drag its start/end within the clip.